Skip to main content

 5 mentions Positive Neutral Negative

-The game generally runs smoothly with good optimization, especially on the deck, though occasional FPS dips and stuttering can occur during intense chaotic scenes or with certain character choices.
-The unit merging mechanic helps maintain performance, and overall there are no major optimization issues reported.
+The game generally runs smoothly with good optimization, especially on the deck, though occasional fps dips and stuttering can occur during intense on-screen chaos.
+The unit merging mechanic helps maintain performance, and overall, no major optimization issues have been noted.

-• “Runs smoothly on the deck most of the time, with only some FPS dips during intense on-screen chaos.”
+• “Runs smoothly on the deck most of the time, with only some FPS dips when there's too much chaos on the screen.”

 • “You’re not just fighting enemies—you’re building an army of bony little overachievers who swarm the screen like they’ve got performance reviews due Monday morning.”

-• “The unit merging mechanic helps maintain good performance throughout the game.”
+• “The unit merging mechanic helps maintain good performance.”

 • “Update: experimenting with different characters, each are pretty unique, but I notice some bad stuttering now and then.”